katzur/story-sparks/README.md

 # UX
 ## Strategy
 ### The Issue
 When browsing in the Internet to find more about the candle industry, I noticed that the market is covered in mass-production, low quality candles with generic scents.
-Big brands have the monopol and sell their products in every online store with home decor.
-But the consumers are looking for variety, affordable prices and quality in their candles, as well as someting that would stand out.
+Big brands have the monopoly and sell their products in every online store with home decor.
+But the consumers are looking for variety, affordable prices and quality in their candles, as well as something that would stand out.
 The trend of supporting local, small companies and artists is growing stronger and more creative companies should show their craft mastery on the market to give big brands solid competition.

 ### The Vision
 Story Sparks Co. was created as a response to the current retail needs described above.
 The vision behind creating this store was focused on delivering a User an option to purchase something extraordinary, not currently seen on the candle market.
 No matter if the User is looking to purchase a candle to treat themselves, or a unique gift, that will bring a smile on loved one's face - Story Sparks delivers.
-Those are inteligent, funny candles that reflect and comment our current lifestyle.
+Those are intelligent, funny candles that reflect and comment our current lifestyle.
 The scents offered are unique and present a strong opposition to what big brands produce commonly.
-Uniqueness is Story Spark's strenght and might be an inspiration for other small brands that are looking for their way to start operating on the online market.
+Uniqueness is Story Spark's strength and might be an inspiration for other small brands that are looking for their way to start operating on the online market.

 Store is easy and clear to navigate, based on the principle of "mobile first approach", which gives the freedom of using it on any type of device due to its full responsiveness.
 The aim was to provide all the main, necessary features expected for an e-commerce store.

 ### Target Audience
 Consumers that appreciate high-quality, handmade candles with unique scents and labels.
 Story Sparks Co. ensures to use only natural ingredients and supports zero-waste movement, as the jars and tins can be re-used for other purposes.
 No plastic, no worries.
-Story Sparks Co. labels contain witty comments on our 21st century lifestyle, hence the target audience will be mainly young adults (aka Millenialls), who can identify themselves with words written on the candles.
+Story Sparks Co. labels contain witty comments on our 21st century lifestyle, hence the target audience will be mainly young adults (aka Millennials), who can identify themselves with words written on the candles.
 Other Users in different age groups will find Story Sparks Co. attractive as well, since it's a great place to purchase candles as a gift for the loved ones, who might be in a young adults age group.
 By implementing modern design, intuitive navigation and simple images Story Sparks Co. is aspiring to be a store suitable for all the age groups.

 ### Personas
 Ana, 32, single.
 Works in IT sector, since COVID fully remotely.
 Over the last 3 years she discovered many new small brands online that are a great alternative to environmental exploiting corporations and deliver their products to her doorstep.
 She noticed she can make a difference as a knowledgeable, conscious consumer, who cares about the planet condition.
 Since the COVID she spends more money online, and likes funny, jokey items that brighten her apartment.

-Monica and Chandler, 58 and 60, married couple.
+Barbara and Andrew, 58 and 60, married couple.
 They're parents of two daughters in their late 20s.
 When looking for Christmas gifts, they use Google to browse for some unique items for their girls.
-They don't like to spend too much time on wrapping and boxing items, hence pre-packed sets are an ideal choice for them.
-As all other consumers they love special offers, and find candles a good side gift for their loved ones.
+They don't like to spend too much time on combining items, hence pre-selected bundle sets are an ideal choice for them.
+As all the other consumers they love special offers giving them a chance to save some money.
+They find candles a good gift idea for their loved ones, when in need to purchase something fast.
 They understand that support shown to local small companies is important to keep the community together.
 They gladly purchase products from small sellers and stores due to the great quality and dedicated personal service.

+Olivia, 17, high school student, vegan.
+Spends a lot of time in the social media.
+When going through her friend's stories on Instagram, a lot of adds are displayed promoting various products.
+Influencers she's following also post a videos with the product reviews and unboxing events.
+That's how she noticed Story Sparks Co. and their candles.
+As a student, Olivia has a small budget and looks for affordable items.
+She noticed that Story Sparks Co. offers bundles and tin candles, which don't cost much and can be reused after.
+As a person who cares about the environment and animal rights, she prefers the brands that support organizations like PETA.
+She considers herself as an conscious and mindful young consumer.

 ## Marketing Stategy
 A set of various marketing strategies was implemented for Story Sparks Co.
 SEO, Social Media Marketing with elements of Content Marketing, Email Marketing - all to ensure Story Sparks success in the Internet by creating visible and trusty online presence.